-Goals: To understand the mechanisms underlying neurodegeneration and to develop new, innovative therapies for ALS and other neurodegenerative diseases, such as Alzheimer’s disease.
+The Miller Lab seeks to understand the mechanisms underlying neurodegeneration in ALS and to develop new, innovative therapies for ALS and other neurodegenerative diseases, such as Alzheimer’s disease.

-Background: ALS, amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease, is a devastating, adult onset, neurodegenerative disease that leads to dysfunction and loss of neurons in the motor pathways of the brain and spinal cord.
+Amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease, is a rapidly progressive, fatal neurodegenerative disease that leads to loss of neurons in the motor pathways of the brain and spinal cord.
 The average life space from diagnosis is two to five years.
 Currently, there are no adequate therapies.

-1. Is it safe to specifically target and down regulate SOD1 mRNA in humans with ALS?
+Is it safe to target SOD1 in humans with ALS?

 The ability to target and “turn off” genes using oligonucleotide based strategies (RNAi and antisense oligonucleotides) has been a huge step forward in understanding a wide variety of biological processes.
 These tools also offer a great opportunity to develop gene targeted therapies for the central nervous system.
-By down regulating SOD1 (superoxide dismutase 1) with antisense oligonucleotides delivered to the cerebral spinal fluid (that bathes the brain and spinal cord), we prolonged survival in an animal model of ALS.
+By knocking down SOD1 with antisense oligonucleotides delivered to the cerebral spinal fluid that bathes the brain and spinal cord, we extended survival in animal models of ALS.
 This novel therapy for inherited ALS is currently being tested in an ongoing human Phase I/II trial.
 More information about this trial can be found here.